hugosimony/WaterSimulation/README.md

 # Usage
     py main.py
-  - simple double click on main.py file
+  - simple double click on the main.py file

 # Misc
 You can download the icon (water_icon.ico) and put it in the same folder than the main.py to change the icon.